heathack-org/HeatHack-Guide/technical-data/thermal.md

-You can use the options above, but it is very convenient to have one that can use your building's wifi to make the data appear on a website.
-Lascar does one like this, but it's relatively expensive.
+It is very convenient to have a that can use your building's wifi to make the data appear on a website, although it can mean you forget to ever look at the readings.

+Here's an example or a commercial thermal monitor and web service - there are others:

 - [Lascar Easylog USB - temperature plus RH with an internet connection and cloud data storage](https://lascarelectronics.com/data-loggers/temperature-humidity/el-wifi-th/)

-We are always on the look out for new options coming on the market, but they usually assume you want the data instantly, so they either require an electrical socket or assume an additional device that does.
-This doesn't work very well in public spaces.
-They just get unplugged.
+There is at least one new company, Cheribim, that aims to help churches with monitoring as part of general building management support.

 ::::{grid}